SigurdJanson/seifseit/seifseit/content/english/_index.md

   enable: true
   bg_image: "images/creative.webp"
   title: "Ideas are the one resource that never runs out"
   content: "Leading in the creative business has different implications than what we are used to.
 Though - of course - creativity is affected by limited resources and even benefits from it, it has unique consequences.
 Ideas never run out.
 It is a resource with a surplus.
-You cannot handle it the same way you handle time and knownledge.
+You cannot handle it the same way you handle time and knowledge.
 That is why collaboration in the creation and innovation business can develop a completely different dynamic and challenges that require unobvious solutions.
   "
   button:
     enable: true